RECONSTRUCTION OF URBAN SLAUGHTERHOUSE

 HISTORIC CENTER OF A FUTURE ATTRACTIVE URBAN DISTRICT

-Thanks to the Polish studio KWK Promes of architect Robert Konieczný, known as a pioneer of "moving architecture," the dilapidated former municipal slaughterhouse of Ostrava was rescued and, as an attractive key building, forms the historic center of a new district to be developed.
+Thanks to the Polish office KWK Promes of architect Robert Konieczný, who is known as a pioneer of ‘moving architecture’, the dilapidated former municipal slaughterhouse in Ostrava was saved and forms the historic centre of a newly developed district as an attractive key building.

-The reactivation project aimed to preserve the original character of the historic building, but to convert it for a new use in a contemporary way.
+The aim of the reactivation project was to preserve the original character of the historic building, but to convert it for a new use in a contemporary way.

-The new and modern is combined with the old and historic through a linear design language in white and gray, with burnt brick, cast-iron columns, and preserved windows.
+The new and modern is combined with the old and historic through a linear design language in white and grey, with burnt bricks, cast-iron columns and preserved windows.
+The original brick ornamentation was reconstructed in the destroyed areas using micro-concrete.

-The complex includes five exhibition halls that can be used variably thanks to a rotating wall system.
-In addition to the PLATO Gallery exhibitions, educational and administrative spaces and a café are also planned.
-The project is certainly an attraction for architecture lovers, who can admire not only the exhibitions, but also the beauty of this unique building.
+The complex comprises five exhibition rooms, which can be used variably thanks to a rotating wall system.
+In addition to the Plato Contemporary Art Gallery, educational and administrative rooms and a café are also planned.
+The project is sure to be an attraction for architecture lovers, who will not only be able to admire the exhibitions but also the beauty of this unique building.